 Clinical latent infection stage

-Also known as chronic or asymptomatic HIV infection stage, this phase can last for up to a decade.
+Also known as the chronic or asymptomatic HIV infection stage, this phase can last for up to a decade.
 A person may not exhibit worrisome symptoms during this time, but the virus remains active.

 HIV reproduces slowly and so the infected individual may not feel weak.
 The virus continues to do damage to the immune system and organs in the body, however.